Calendar of Events

 Arian Velazquez-Ornelas

 A hike along Hoodoos Trail is a great introduction to the wider Chihuahuan Desert landscape.
 A variety of cacti and wildflowers provide rich habitat for a number of animal species, set against the backdrop of the Hoodoos formations and the Río Grande valley.
 Leashed pets allowed.
-This hike covers a moderate 1.1-mile loop.
+This hike covers a moderate 1.3-mile loop.

 • Meet: Hoodoos trailhead

 • Accessibility: Parking will be available at the Hoodoos parking lot.
 Restrooms are available at the Arenosa Campground; use the facilities before attending the program.
-There are multiple difficulties of trails ranging from easy - moderate.
+There are multiple difficulties of trails ranging from easy to moderate.
 Trip hazards, snakes, and additional hazards are possible.

 • What to expect: We will get our hands dirty by using clay, sand and dirt to learn about Weathering, Erosion, Deposition and how it shapes our desert landscape at the Hoodoos.